-Grids Ideally, we could overcome this limit with Grids since Grids are generally depicted as virtual supercomputers composed of a potentially unlimited number of computers (mostly individual PCs) offering their resources to others.
-In reality, Grids only support loosely synchronized applications, and require software enhancements (in middleware or applications) to provide some fault-tolerance mechanisms.
-In our opinion, today's grids would not enable to smoothly run an MPI application with hundreds of processors.
-One reason lies in the lack of operating system abstraction that existing middleware currently provide to applications, and this makes MPI applications deployments prone to failures.
-The second reason lies in the inherent heterogeneity of resources and the probable presence of some resources with limited capability.
-Hence, performance of highly synchronous applications may drop drastically on a grid as opposed to a dedicated computer.
-Thus, we know of very few experiments involving message-passing applications deployed at large-scale.
-Furthermore, the reported Grid experiments generally involve several super-computers rather than numerous individual computers.
-For instance [4] reports the behavior of an application in astrophysics using 1500 processors, taken on four super-computers at SDSC San-Diego and NSCA Urbana-Champaign.
-Some other similar experiments have been reported with PACX-MPI [10] (for instance experiments over a European and an intercontinental testbed [9]) but they are mostly "proof-of-concept" demonstrations, set up once, and not permanent infrastructures.
-Studies that aim to evaluate the underlying grid software or hardware depending on the sites and on the number of processors used, report more technical details affecting performance (e.g. [5]) but are generally less spectacular because of the smaller number of hosts involved.
+Contrary to applications involving independent tasks, where early large-scale experiments on the grid have achieved runs with thousands of processors (see for example the Condor-G installed grid used to solve the NUG30 problem in year 2000 using a total of 2500 CPU's [16]), we know of very few experiments involving message-passing applications deployed at large-scale.
+Furthermore, the reported large-scale grid experiments generally involve several super-computers rather than numerous individual computers.
+For instance Allen et al [3] reports the behavior of an application in astrophysics using 1500 processors on four super-computers at SDSC San-Diego and NSCA Urbana-Champaign.
+Some other similar experiments have been reported with PACX-MPI [12] (for instance experiments over a European and an intercontinental testbed [11]) but they are mostly "proof-of-concept" demonstrations, set up once, and not permanent infrastructures.
+Studies that aim to evaluate the underlying grid software or hardware depending on the sites and on the number of processors used, report more technical details affecting performance (e.g. [5]) but are generally less spectacular because the number of hosts involved is smaller.

-However, given the ever increasing performance of "off-the-shelf" hardware and networks, and provided grid middleware becomes more sophisticated, one can expect grids to become competitive infrastructures in a near future.
-In the meantime, the Grid'5000 testbed which uses high performance equipments can prefigure how MPI applications may behave on Grids at large scale.
+However, given the ever increasing performance of "offthe-shelf" hardware and networks, and provided grid middleware becomes more sophisticated, one can expect grids to become competitive infrastructures in the near future.
+In the meantime, dedicated grids such as Grid'5000, which use high performance equipments predetermine how MPI applications may behave on grids at large scale.